tylerdolezal/Neutron-Unfolding/README.md

 # Neutron-Unfolding
-Python implementations of GRAVEL and MLEM algorithims are available within
+Python implementations of GRAVEL and MLEM algorithms are available within

 Hello, I hope you find the use of these unfolding algorithms painless!